profsmith89/ctps/_sources/chap02.md

 Short answer: it does.
 A string in Python is a *sequence* of characters.
 I emphasized sequence in this definition because sequence is a very useful abstraction for lots of different objects that we would like to manipulate in our scripts.
 The abstraction you should have in your mind for a sequence is *an ordered collection of items*.

 It doesn't matter if the items in a sequence are of the same type or kind, although in the case of a string, each item in the ordered collection is of the same kind (i.e., a character).
-We will soon play with the `list` datatype in Python, which allows you to create a sequence containing different kinds of things.
+We will soon play with the `list` data type in Python, which allows you to create a sequence containing different kinds of things.
 For example, the objects on my office bookshelf when viewed from left to right could be represented as a Python `list` containing a stuffed animal, a picture of my kids, this course's textbook, an old CD, and then some other books.

 ## Membership test